rpgd60/simplenote2joplin/README.md

   * One option is to use the CLI application for testing / troubleshooting if the desktop/GUI Joplin application hangs when importing a specific ENEX file.
 Once all the offending notes have been identified and modified,   perform the import procedure from the Joplin GUI app.
   * Alternatively, it is possible to use Joplin's debugging functionality documented at:  https://github.com/laurent22/joplin/blob/master/readme/debugging.md

+- [Issue 2](https://github.com/rpgd60/simplenote2enex/issues/2) reported two problems with the behavior of simplenote2exe

+  - All empty lines are removed (ongoing fix)

+  - ENEX note title not generated if note content started with the "line separator" ("\r\n").
+Modified to remove whitespace and one or more sequences of "\r\n" at the beginning or the end of the note content.

 ## Background Information